rvantonder/lambda-gbc/README.md

 But!
 I can track the countdown vblank clock with artmoney.
 I can also set it to like, 1000000.
 Problem: IOMap window then displays `>64k`.
 No matter!
 Artmoney still shows me the value as its decrementing.
 Now I can count clocks.
 Yes.

+How to track it with art money?
+Hit search and start with the number.
+Then interact with program.
+Then filter for the number you expect next.

 --------------------------------------

 possible optimization: